stablekernel/aqueduct/source/docs/http/routing.md

 ## Failed Matches Return 404

 A `Router` will return a `404 Not Found` if there is no matching route for the request.
-The router will not send this request to linked controllers.
-This behavior may be overridden by providing a closure to `Router.unhandledController` to provide a 404 HTML page if the request allows it.
+No linked controllers will handle the request.
+This behavior may be overridden by providing a closure to `Router`'s constructor.